Mononucleosis Test: Epstein-Barr Virus (EBV) Antibodies Panel

 Mononucleosis (Mono) Test

-A mononucleosis (mono) test, also known as a throat culture, is a diagnostic test that helps to identify the presence of mononucleosis in the body.
-Mononucleosis, also known as the "kissing disease", is a viral infection caused by the Epstein-Barr virus.
+A mononucleosis (mono) test, also known as a throat culture, is a diagnostic test that helps to identify the presence of mononucleosis in the body, particularly in adolescents and young adults.
+The Epstein-Barr virus is a viral infection that causes mononucleosis, also known as "kissing disease."
 The symptoms of mononucleosis can last for several weeks and may include fever, sore throat, fatigue, swollen lymph nodes, muscle weakness, and a rash.
 During a physical exam, your doctor may look for signs such as swollen lymph nodes and tonsils to help diagnose mononucleosis.
 A mono test, which involves a simple blood draw, can be performed in a doctor's office or lab.
 The results of the test, including the throat culture, can help doctors determine if an individual has mononucleosis and what treatment options are available.
-Antibiotics don't work against viral infections such as mono.
+Antibiotics don't work against viral infections, such as mono.
 Treatment mainly involves taking care of yourself, such as getting enough rest, eating a healthy diet, and drinking plenty of fluids.
 You may take over-the-counter pain relievers to treat a fever or sore throat.

 Interpretation of EBV Tests

 EBV antibody tests are not usually needed to diagnose infectious mononucleosis.
-But certain lab tests, like EBV antibody testing and mononucleosis testing, might be needed to find out what is wrong with people who do not have infectious mononucleosis or who have other illnesses that can be caused by EBV infection.
+However, some lab tests, such as EBV antibody testing and mononucleosis testing, might be necessary to determine what is wrong with people who do not have infectious mononucleosis or who have other illnesses that can result from EBV infection.
 Symptoms of infectious mononucleosis generally resolve within four weeks.
-If a person is ill for more than six months and does not have a laboratory-confirmed diagnosis of EBV infection, other causes of chronic illness or chronic fatigue syndrome should be considered.
+If a person is ill for more than six months and does not have a laboratory-confirmed diagnosis of EBV infection, other causes of chronic illness or chronic fatigue syndrome should be considered, including consulting a specialist in infectious diseases.
 There are different types of EBV antibodies that can be detected through these laboratory tests.
 If certain types of antibodies are found, it may mean you were infected recently with mono.
 Other types of EBV antibodies may mean you were infected in the past.
 Many experts recommend EBV antibody tests, mononucleosis testing, and a complete blood count to confirm a recent mono infection.

 The interpretation of EBV antibody tests requires familiarity with these tests and access to the patient’s clinical information.